Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Experiments

 \subsection{Retriever Evaluation}

-\vpara{Quality of the Retrieved Subgraph.} We evaluate whether the proposed \smodel can obtain smaller but higher-quality subgraphs, which are measured by not only the direct subgraph size and answer coverage rate, but also the final QA performance.
-For a fair comparison, we fix the reasoner as NSM, and vary the retriever as \model, the PPR-based heuristic retrieval~\cite{sun-etal-2018-open,He_2021}, and PullNet*---a variant PullNet~\cite{SunACL2019}.
-PullNet* upgrades PullNet by adopting the same \smodel as the retriever and NSM as the reasoner but trains them differently from the proposed two-stage strategy.
-Since PullNet selects a relation by the retriever and expands the entities by NSM interactively, the reasoner needs to be trained on the partial subgraph at each step beyond the entire subgraph.
+\vpara{Quality of Retrieved Subgraph.} We evaluate whether the proposed \smodel can obtain smaller but higher-quality subgraphs, which are measured by not only the direct subgraph size and answer coverage rate but also the final QA performance.
+For a fair comparison, we fix the reasoner as NSM, and vary the retriever as \smodel and the PPR-based heuristic retrieval~\cite{sun-etal-2018-open,He_2021}.
+PPR+NSM are performed on the same knowledge graph of the proposed \model+NSM.
+The result of the trainable retriever in PullNet~\cite{SunACL2019} is ignored, because its code is not published and the value of some key parameters that seriously impact the model's performance is unknown.

 We report the comparison results in Figure~\ref{fig:subgraphsizeanswercoveragerate}.
 The top row presents the answer coverage rates of the subgraphs with various sizes.
-It is shown that when retrieving the subgraphs of the same size, the answer coverage rate of \smodel is higher than PullNet*, and is significantly higher than PPR.
-The bottom row presents the QA performance (Hits@1) on the subgraphs with various answer coverage rate.
-It is shown that by performing the same NSM on the subgraphs with the same coverage rate, the subgraphs retrieved by \smodel can result in higher QA performance than PPR and PullNet*.
+It is shown that when retrieving the subgraphs of the same size, the answer coverage rate of \smodel is significantly higher than PPR.
+The bottom row presents the QA performance (Hits@1) on the subgraphs with various answer coverage rates.
+It is shown that by performing the same NSM on the subgraphs with the same coverage rate, the subgraphs retrieved by \smodel can result in higher QA performance than PPR.

 \ipara{Summary.} The above results show that \smodel can obtain smaller but higher-quality subgraphs.

 \vpara{Effect of Question Update, Path Ending, and Subgraph Merge.} We investigate the effects of the strategies used in \model, including the question updating strategy (QU) which concatenates the original question with the partially expanded path at each time step, the path ending strategy (PE) which learns when to stop expanding the path, and the subgraph merging strategy (GM) which induces a subgraph from the top-$nK$ paths.